yunus-EmreX/ReconCAS-Reconnaissance-Computer-Algebra-System-/README.md

 ### 1. Vision Engine (Image Processing & OCR)
 *   **Image Enhancement:** Selected screen regions are captured via Pillow, upscaled using bicubic/bilinear interpolation, converted to grayscale, and processed through high-contrast multipliers.
-*   **Smart Math Corrector:** Common Tesseract OCR errors (e.g., reading `l` as `1` or `O` as `0`) are rectified using specialized Regex patterns.
-This ensures that legitimate mathematical functions like `sin`, `cos`, and `log` remain uncorrupted during the correction phase.
+*   **Context-Aware Corrector:** Common Tesseract OCR errors (e.g., reading `l` as `1` or `O` as `0`) are rectified using specialized Regex patterns.
+These substitutions are context-aware (applied only to isolated characters), ensuring that legitimate mathematical functions like `sin`, `cos`, and `log` remain uncorrupted.
 *   **Frame Differencing:** During Live Scanning mode, the system hashes (MD5) consecutive frames.
 If the visual data remains unchanged, the OCR engine is bypassed.
-This optimization prevents CPU spiking and minimizes resource overhead.
+This optimization drastically prevents CPU spiking.

 ### 2. Math Engine (Secure Symbolic Analysis)
-*   **Lexical Validation (Whitelist Layer):** To prevent arbitrary code execution (eval vulnerabilities) from malicious or hallucinated OCR outputs, incoming text is subjected to strict lexical validation.
-Only whitelisted mathematical tokens `[0-9, x, y, +, -, *, /, sin, cos...]` are permitted.
+*   **Lexical Validation (Whitelist Layer):** To prevent arbitrary code execution vulnerabilities from malicious or hallucinated OCR outputs, incoming text is subjected to strict lexical validation.
+Only whitelisted mathematical tokens `[0-9, x, y, +, -, *, /, sin, cos, exp...]` are permitted.
+*   **Smart Implicit Multiplication:** The engine uses targeted Regex to safely map implied operations (like `5 x 3`) to exact syntax (`5 * 3`) strictly between numeric boundaries, preventing failures in explicit functions like `exp(2)`.
-*   **SymPy Integration:** Sanitized strings are passed to the SymPy engine, which autonomously resolves implicit multiplications (e.g., mapping `2x` to `2*x`) and parses the expression.
+*   **SymPy Integration:** Sanitized strings are passed to the SymPy engine to compute analytical derivatives, indefinite integrals, polynomial factorization, and root solutions with a single click.

 ### 3. Core & Security
 *   **Cryptography:** The application utilizes a local SQLite database (`recon_cas_secure.db`).
 User passwords and recovery hints are never stored in plaintext; they are securely salted and hashed using the `bcrypt` algorithm.
-*   **Session Logging:** All successful authentications, blocked malicious inputs, and evaluated equations are logged into the database with corresponding user IDs and timestamps.
+*   **Session Logging:** All successful authentications, blocked malicious inputs, and evaluated equations are logged into the database with corresponding user IDs and timestamps, creating a solid operational audit trail.

 ### 4. CAS Laboratory & Sandbox Studio
-*   **CAS Laboratory:** Dedicated functions allow users to compute analytical derivatives, indefinite integrals, polynomial factorization, and root solutions with a single click.
-Single-variable (x) expressions are instantly plotted on a Matplotlib 2D axis.
+*   **Dynamic Rendering (2D/3D):** The CAS Laboratory dynamically scales its Matplotlib output based on variable counts.
+It plots standard 2D curves for single variables (x) and automatically shifts to 3D surface rendering for dual variables (x, y).
-*   **Sandbox (Universe Simulator):** Users can define a base function (e.g., `sin(x)*cos(y)`) and multiply it by a spatial modifier/warp function (e.g., `x^2`).
-The system computes the resulting $Z$ matrix and renders a 3D Surface plot.
-Infinities (NaN/Inf) are filtered out via `np.errstate`, allowing the system to accurately calculate and display the absolute minimum/maximum (resistance) peaks of the matrix.
+*   **Sandbox (Universe Simulator):** Users can define a base function and multiply it by a spatial modifier/warp function.
+The system computes the resulting Z matrix and renders a 3D Surface plot.
+Infinities (NaN/Inf) are filtered out via `np.errstate` to accurately display the absolute minimum/maximum (resistance) peaks.
-*   **Memory Management:** To prevent standard Matplotlib memory leaks across consecutive renders, explicit garbage collection (`gc.collect()`) and `plt.close('all')` are aggressively invoked during graph updates and window terminations.
+*   **Memory Management:** To prevent Matplotlib memory leaks across consecutive renders, explicit garbage collection (`gc.collect()`) and `plt.close('all')` are aggressively invoked.

 ## 📂 Project Structure